Point vortices on the sphere: stability of relative equilibria: A ring with a polar vortex:

-\paragraph{Discussion of results for $n \geq 4$} \quad See Figure \ref{CRp2}.
+\paragraph{Discussion of results for $n \geq 4$} See Figure~\ref{fig:CRp}.

-\begin{itemize} \item If the sign of the vorticity of the polar vortex is opposite to that of the ring then there are stable configurations with $\kappa<0$ only for $n\leq 6$.
-Conversely configurations with $n\leq 6$ and $\theta_0$ close to $\pi$, ie with the ring close to the opposite pole, are Lyapunov stable for all $\kappa<0$.
+\begin{itemize} \item If the sign of the vorticity of the polar vortex is opposite to that of the ring then there are stable configurations only for $n\leq 6$.
+Conversely configurations with $n\leq 6$ and $\theta_0$ close to $\pi$, ie with the ring close to the opposite pole, are Lyapounov stable for all $\kappa<0$.

-\item The region of Lyapunov stability is larger when the vorticities of the pole and the ring have the same sign ($\kappa>0$).
-The stability frontiers in the upper-left corners of Figure \ref{CRp2} go the infinity when $\theta_0$ goes to $\arccos(1-2/n)$.
-It follows that for $n\geq 4$ and $\theta_0>\arccos(1-2/n)$, the relative equilibria are Lyapunov stable for all sufficiently large $\kappa$.
+\item The region of Lyapounov stability is larger when the vorticities of the pole and the ring have the same sign ($\kappa>0$).
+The stability frontiers in the upper-left corners of Figure~\ref{fig:CRp} go to infinity as $\theta_0$ approaches $\arccos(1-2/n)$.
+It follows that for $n\geq 4$ and $\theta_0>\arccos(1-2/n)$, the relative equilibria are Lyapounov stable for all sufficiently large $\kappa$.
 Thus, a ring of vortices is stabilized by a polar vortex with a sufficiently large vorticity of the same sign as the vortices in the ring.
-Note that for $4 \leq n \leq 6$ and $\kappa$ positive, but sufficiently small, a ring near the opposite pole is only elliptic and may not be Lyapunov stable.
+Note that for $4 \leq n \leq 6$ and $\kappa$ positive, but sufficiently small, a ring near the opposite pole is only elliptic and may not be Lyapounov stable.

 \item The limiting stability results for $\theta_0=0$, ie when the ring is close to the polar vortex, coincide with the stability of a planar $n$-ring plus a central vortex, see \cite{CS99} and \cite{LP}.
 This is also true for $n = 2$ and $n =3$.